Are you interested in attending Global Impact STEM Academy?

 What is the technology leasing program?

 Students at Global Impact are issued Macbook Airs for use in the classroom and for schoolwork after school hours.
 Classes at Global Impact utilize technology heavily.
 At the beginning of the school year, a small insurance fee is issued for use of these laptops and to protect the student from any damages that may occur.
-At the end of a student’s time at Global Impact, assuming the laptop has not been damaged, the student may retain the laptop after graduation.

 What community events, clubs, and activities are available at Global Impact?